Transport Indicators (what we measure)

 Traffic can generate adverse effects; particularly by creating noise.
 In some locations, roads with high vehicle counts affect the use, values and function of the neighbouring environment.

 New developments can create traffic problems if there is not enough parking available.
-In the industrial and business zones, there have been 43 resource consents granted between 2006/07 and 2015/16 that did not require additional on-site parking or loading.
-In 2010/11 the parking effects of the proposals were deemed to be temporary, or result in no change from the existing situation.
+In the industrial and business zones, there have been 46 resource consents granted between 2008/09 and 2018/19 for activities that did not require additional on-site parking or loading.
 From 2011/12 to 2013/14 all the consents granted could provide parking from existing on or off-street car parks.

 Plan Change 43 – Transport, which was made operative in 2015/16, introduced an exemption for businesses in the Shopping Frontage Areas of the three main towns with a Floor Area Ratio (FAR) of 1 or less.
 Businesses with a FAR of 1 whose total floor area does not exceed the area of the lot upon which it is built are exempt from having to supply parking if they instead supplied a verandah for pedestrian shelter as it promotes a pedestrian-friendly environment.
-The plan change also introduced as an alternative means of compliance, the ability for business owners to instead of providing parking to make a financial contribution for the purposes of carparking.
+The plan change also introduced as an alternative means of compliance: the ability for business owners in lieu of providing onsite parking spaces to make a financial contribution.

 |Resource Consents in Industrial and Business